Could pocket money teach children about money?

 You can start putting money away for your child from the day they’re born.
 When they’re old enough to learn about saving, you can tell them about the account.

-Take the time to go through their options of what to use the money for when they’re older, such as buying a home or their first car.
+Take the time to go through their options of what to use the money for when they’re older, such as buying their first home or their first car.
 You might have an idea of how you’d like them to use it, but at the end of the day it will be their money to help them achieve their goals - whatever they might be.

-Junior ISA
+Open a OneFamily Junior ISA today

 With our stocks and shares Junior ISA you can start investing from just £10 a month and save up to £9,000 each year on behalf of a child.
 Anyone can pay in and the child will be able to withdraw the money in the account once they turn 18.